TechMasteryLabs/sql-ai-embeddings-workshop/docs/7-graphrag-and-azure-sql.md

     GO
     ```

-1. Back in the Chainlit application, ask the following question:
+1. Back in the Chainlit application, ask the following questions:

     ```TEXT
     I am looking for a touring bike configuration for casual riding.
 I want a yellow bike